calizarr/PhenoPiSight/Installation_guide.md

 #### Ansible Playbooks ####
   * So, you've setup your Raspberry PIs and you have installed and set up Ansible with your own hosts and configuration file.
+      * You should test your ansible install by running `ansible -m ping all` from a terminal on the Ansible server.
   * This repository contains a [playbooks folder][] with playbooks made to manage the Raspberry Pis via the centralized server.
       * Before changing any playbooks, please read the [ansible playbooks documentation][].
   * The playbooks have a lot of assumptions built into them: